Amateur radio in India: Call-signs

 The International Telecommunication Union (ITU) has divided the World into three regions; India is located in ITU Region 3.
 These regions are further divided into two competing zones, the ITU and the CQ.
 Mainland India and the Lakshadweep Islands come under ITU Zone 41 and CQ Zone 22, and the Andaman and Nicobar Islands under ITU Zone 49 and CQ Zone 26.
 The ITU has assigned to India call-sign blocks 8TA to 8YZ, VUA to VWZ, and ATA to AWZ.
+Call sign could be the first one or two letters of the series, such as: Series 1 - A, AW, AV, AU, AT etc; Series 2 - V, VW, VV, VU, VT; Series 3 - 8, 8T, 8U, 8V, 8W, 8X, 8Y etc,.

 The WPC allots individual call-signs.
 Indian amateur radio operators are allotted only the VU call-sign prefix.
 The V or Viceroy, series prefix was allotted to British colonies. at the 1912 London International Radiotelegraphic Convention.

 VU call-signs are listed according to licence grade: for General (formerly the Advanced Grade and Grade–I) licence holders, the call-sign prefix is VU2; for Restricted (formerly Grade–II and Grade–II Restricted) licence holders, the prefix is VU3.
 The VU3 prefix has also been granted to foreigners operating in India.
 As of 2011, call-signs consist of only letters, not numerals, and the suffix is three characters long.
 Examples of Indian amateur radio call-signs are "VU2XYZ" and "VU3EGH".

 In addition to individual and club call-signs, the WPC allots temporary call-signs for contests and special events.
 For example, in November 2007, the WPC temporarily allotted the prefixes AT and AU to selected ham operators to mark the anniversary of the birth of radio scientist Jagadish Chandra Bose.
 The Indian Union territory (UT) of Andaman and Nicobar Islands are assigned the prefix VU4 and the UT of Lakshadweep is assigned VU7.

 Defunct call-signs include CR8 (for Portuguese India), FN8 (for French India), and AC3 (for the former kingdom of Sikkim, which merged with India in 1975).